-Reporting litter and fly tipping helps local authorities and landowners to keep Devon clean because it allows them to react to problems quickly.
-This reduces the opportunity for more waste to be added, helps identify problem areas, and ensures that valuable evidence which can be used for investigation is not lost.
+Reporting litter (which includes dog fouling) and fly tipping helps local authorities and landowners to keep Devon clean because it allows them to react to problems quickly.
+This reduces the opportunity for more waste to be added, helps identify problem areas or individuals, and ensures that valuable evidence which can be used for investigation is not lost.

-‘Litter’ refers to less than a bin bag full and can be reported to your local authority, or if you litter pick yourself, small amounts can be put into street litter bins or your own domestic containers.
+‘Litter’ generally refers to less than a bin bag full and can be reported to your local authority, or if you litter pick yourself, small amounts can be put into street litter bins or your own domestic containers.
+Dog fouling is also classed as ‘litter’.

 - If rubbish is causing an obstruction on the highway, or large amounts of rubbish are being dumped there and then, call 999

-- If the fly tipping incident is large, known as Big, Bad or Nasty and you think it could be a danger to life or the environment, please contact the Environment Agency
+- If the fly tipping incident is Big, Bad or Nasty – large scale (more than 20 tonnes, lorry load), contains hazardous waste (more than 5 cubic metres of asbestos, or 75 litres of potentially hazardous waste in drums/containers) or fly-tipping by organised criminal groups – and you think it could be a danger to life or the environment, please contact the Environment Agency.

 - If you find litter or fly tipping on public or private land, please contact the relevant local authority using the links below.
 Incidents on private land will be referred to the landowner.